octabytes/octabytes.github.io/content/fully-managed-open-source-services/applications/business-intelligence/countly.md

   website: https://countly.com/
   iframe_website: /website/applications/business-intelligence/countly
   direct_link: true
-  dashboardImage: /images/applications/business-intelligence/countly/screenshot-1.png
-  short_description: Countly is a product analytics platform that helps teams track, analyze, and act on their user actions and behavior on mobile, web, and desktop applications.
-  description: Countly is a product analytics platform that helps teams track, analyze, and act on their user actions and behavior on mobile, web, and desktop applications.
+  description: "Countly is a powerful product analytics platform designed to help teams track, analyze, and act on user actions and behaviors across mobile, web, and desktop applications.
+By providing in-depth insights into how users interact with your application, Countly enables businesses to make data-driven decisions that improve user engagement, enhance app performance, and drive growth.
+With features like A/B testing, activity mapping, and robust authentication tools, Countly helps you gain actionable insights and optimize your app experience."
   features:
     - title: A/B Testing
-      description: Optimize the reach of your Remote Config variables and measure their impact on your app’s behavior.
+      description: "Optimize the reach of your Remote Config variables and measure their impact on your app’s behavior to deliver personalized experiences for users."
     - title: Activity Map
-      description: Visualize the session and event data in country-, state- and city-level detail.
+      description: "Visualize session and event data with detailed insights at the country, state, and city level to better understand user engagement across different regions."
     - title: Authentication and Authorization
-      description: Add-ons to tighter security and increased productivity.
+      description: "Strengthen security and improve productivity by adding advanced authentication and authorization features to your app."
     - title: Compliance Hub
-      description: View, track, and manage consents and data export and purge requests, in one place.
+      description: "Manage consents, track data exports, and handle purge requests in one centralized hub to ensure compliance with data protection regulations."
+    - title: Custom Dashboards
+      description: "Create tailored dashboards to monitor key metrics, track app performance, and easily share insights with your team for informed decision-making."
+    - title: Real-Time Analytics
+      description: "Gain access to real-time data to track user activity and app performance, enabling swift actions based on up-to-the-minute insights."
   screenshots:
     - /images/applications/business-intelligence/countly/screenshot-1.png
     - /images/applications/business-intelligence/countly/screenshot-2.png